Nexmo/station/_documentation/en/verify/guides/velocity-rules.md

 > **Note**: The platform can only determine if a Verify request is successful if a call is subsequently made to the [Verify check endpoint](/verify/code-snippets/check-verify-request).
 For every Verify request, your code should perform a Verify check.

 If we see a customer’s conversion rate for a network fall below 35% and a set minimum amount of traffic during a given period, our platform blocks any further traffic to that particular network.
-Any subsequent Verify requests will return code 15: `The destination number is not in a supported network`.
+Any subsequent Verify requests will return code 7: `This number is blacklisted for verification.`

 ## Monitoring your conversions